wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 24 And they destroyed the beautiful edifices with fire , even the palace of the great Sanhedrim.

-25 Now Cockburn was loath that his wicked deeds should ! be handed down to future generations ; so he- went and destroyed , with his own hands , the chief printing-office of the city , and scattered the type abroad ;
+25 Now Cockburn was loath that his wicked deeds should ! be handed down to future generations ; so he- went and destroyed , with his own hands , the chief printing-office* of the city , and scattered the types abroad ;

+* Office of the National Intelligencer.

 26 Because , as he alledged , the printer had , in times past , uttered many hard things against him.

-27 Thus did he , even Cockburn , like an ignorant savaje , stamp his own name with infamy , and make it become a reproach amongst all mankind.
+27 Thus did he , even Cockburn , like an ignorant savage , stamp his own name with infamy , and make it become a reproach amongst all mankind.

 28 Science and learning blushed at the champions of England , who had been represented as the bulwark of religion ; but who were , in reality , the supporters of idolatry ; the staff of Juggernaut , the false god of India.

 29 Now the art of printing was not known among the ancients ; for it was invented in these latter days , even in the fourteen hundred and fortieth year of the Christian era.

-30 It was the helpmate of Freedom , and when the light which it spread burst forth upon the world , it began to open the eyes of man , and to destroy the poisonous weeds that choked the growth of Liberty.
+30 It was the helpmate of Freedom , and when the light which it spread burst forth upon the world , it began to open the eyes of man , and to destroy the poisonous weeds that choaked the growth of Liberty.

 31 Moreover , to complete the vandalism of Cockburn and Ross , they fell upon the printed books of the great Sanhedrim.

 32 Even those that had been gathered together for instruction ; the toil of many years ; containing the learning and wisdom of ages.

-33 And they consumed them with fire ; thus striving to torn man back to the ages of ignorance and darkness ;
+33 And they consumed them with fire ; thus striving to turn man back to the ages of ignorance and darkness ;

-34 Now , Thomas , whose sir-name was Jefferson , who had been a scribe in the days of Washington , and a chief governor in the land of Columbia , in times past- ; a man whom the people esteemed for his virtue ;
+34 Now , Thomas , whose sir-name was Jefferson , who had been a scribe in the days of Washington , and a chief governor in the land of Columbia , in times past ; a man whom the people esteemed for his virtue ;

 35 When he heard of their wickedness ; how , savage-like , they had burnt the books , which had been written by the wise men of the earth , and preserved from the beginning to that day ;